 However, there is more to managing a redundancy than dealing with directly-affected staff.

-An easy to overlook factor is the wellbeing and, especially, the morale of those employees who are retained.
+A factor easily overlooked is the wellbeing and, especially, the morale of those employees who are retained.
 Ignoring the needs of retained staff is a certain pathway to future issues and, counter-intuitively, can lead to the loss of staff businesses had every intention of keeping.

 Surviving a downsizing, having watched work colleagues receive redundancy packages will not necessarily result in feelings of relief at keeping a job.
 It is common for retained staff to feel insecure and worry about their own future.
 Questions that may be dwelt upon can include: